horia/unwinder/README.md

 **Caveats**

-Some public DNS resolvers provide a response to DNS forward queries for home.arpa from IANA blackhole servers.
+Some public DNS resolvers (e.g. Google, Cloudflare) provide a response to DNS forward queries for home.arpa from IANA blackhole servers.

 unwind provides a negative response to DNS reverse-mapping queries for IP addresses that are not globally unique.